The 'B' Factors

 organisation in a second country and then gets shipped to an

-'B' factor for the Indian IT Industry are
+The next 'B' factor for the Indian IT Industry are 'Bigger and Better

 than the Best, Bang For Buck for Bleeding IT Budgets'.
 The large